 The Dual Diagnosis Unit has a similar training experience to the Adult Inpatient Unit in many ways, but also provides individual and group treatment specific to substance use disorder, including addiction recovery groups, peer support groups, and individualized addiction treatment for inpatients suffering from both severe mental illness and substance use problems.

 The Women’s Forensic Unit is similar in its mission as the other inpatient units, but is specialized with regard to the patient population who are women and come to EHC either pre-arraignment (in NYPD custody) or from the Rikers Island jail facility.
 The interaction between mental health issues and the legal system is a constant consideration.
 Collaboration with attorneys, diversion programs, and Rikers Island staff occur regularly.
 Malingering assessment tools are utilized to diagnose malingering and factitious disorders.
 Competency evaluations are also conducted.
 Monthly multidisciplinary team meetings are held at Rikers Island.
-This rotation includes a sub-rotation through the Brooklyn Forensic Psychiatric Evaluation Court Clinic (FPECC).
+This rotation includes a sub-rotation through the Bronx Forensic Psychiatric Evaluation Court Clinic.
 Interns will observe and conduct court-ordered psychiatric evaluations of adult criminal defendants related to competence to stand trial or pre-sentencing investigation.
 Interns collaborate with lawyers, psychiatrists and psychologists.

 Staffing: All inpatient units have a multi-disciplinary staff and clinical team, including behavioral health associates, nurses, nurse practitioners, creative arts/activity therapists, social workers, psychiatrists, and psychologists.
 Staffing also often includes psychiatry resident and fellows, clinical psychology interns, social work interns, medical students, and physician assistant students.